olivares-j/Sakam/README.md

 ## Simple version
 -------------------
-A simple example on how to use Sakam is in the ``example.py``.
+A simple example on how to use Sakam is in ``example.py``.
 Use it if you already have the absolute magnitudes.